wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 Tested up to: 3.3.2
 Stable tag: trunk

-vCita next generation contact form proves to increase the number of contact requests
+Contact form by vCita proves to increase the number of contact form requests

 == Description ==